A Truly Self-Sovereign Identity System: Introduction

+SSI systems minimize trust in third parties and assume a decentralized infrastructure for private storage by the identity holders or \emph{subjects} of credentials, which are confirmed pieces of identity data.
+Trusted third parties act only as \emph{issuers} of credentials on request by subjects and cannot learn with whom or when subjects share their credentials.
+Third parties cannot learn anything about subjects except for the credentials that are explicitly shared with them.
+The SSI approach, in theory, has the strong privacy guarantees of \emph{data minimization} and \emph{private data control}~\cite{allen2016path} as subjects can use any data disclosure protocol they like for selectively sharing credentials and for implementing any cryptographic or data obfuscation algorithms on the corresponding data.

+The SSI approach is unique in its ability to serve as a digital analog for identification in the physical world.
+What constitutes the strength of identification in the physical world is that it (a) is always presented by its owner (e.g., showing a passport), (b) is legally and practically recognized as a valid proof of identity (e.g., by verifying the passport photo) and (c) is only shared between the identity owner and the verifier without knowledge of any other party (e.g., the state that issued a passport does not know whom it is presented to).
+The digital analog of these desirable physical properties are the digital system properties of (a) \emph{Self-Sovereignty}, (b) \emph{Credibility}, and (c) \emph{Network-level Anonymity}.

+Though promising as a concept, current research on SSI is limited in its focus on data disclosure protocols for maintaining the Self-Sovereignty of data.
+However, these protocols are definitely not sufficient on their own to deliver strong privacy guarantees in practical applications.
+This is evident from the research on privacy-focused decentralized systems such as anonymous crypto-currencies~\cite{fanti_dandelion_2018}, which shows that not only protocol-level privacy, achievable with cryptographic tools, but also network-level anonymity is necessary for practical privacy-preserving applications~\cite{biryukov2019deanonymization}.
+Network-level anonymity, that is, obfuscating the source-destination pairs of messages for credential creation and sharing, is crucial in SSI systems since Internet traffic correlation can completely undermine the effect of the data-disclosure protocols~\cite{stopar2019emmy}.

+The design of our SSI system is based on 7 functional requirements that we deduce from the three system properties it needs to provide, which relate to basic trustworthy messaging in a communication substrate and to network-level anonymity for credential creation and verification in two peer-based overlays on top of this substrate.
+Our design is modular in that it allows for the specialization of the system for applications with differing privacy and security requirements by incorporating different software modules for several functionalities.
+In particular, we discuss the specialization of our design for use as a digital analog of a passport.

-Our scientific contribution is two-fold: \begin{enumerate} \item We provide a complete and substantiated design for the creation of Self-Sovereign Identity solutions with strong privacy called \IPVAT{}. \item We discuss the performance, drawbacks and possible attacks on the identified core components of a passport-grade Self-Sovereign Identity solution.\\ \end{enumerate}
+We are not the first to propose using network-level anonymity for Self-Sovereign Identity systems~\cite{stopar2019emmy}, but we are the first to create a viable prototype in a truly Self-Sovereign, zero-server manner.
+The contributions of this paper are: \begin{enumerate} \item We provide a complete and substantiated modular system design for the creation of Self-Sovereign Identity solutions with strong privacy called TrustChain IDentity, or \IPVAT{} for short (Section~\ref{sec:design}). \item We present the specialization of \IPVAT{} for a passport-grade Self-Sovereign Identity solution (Section~\ref{sec:implementation}). \item We perform a performance analysis of \IPVAT{} that shows that the overhead of \IPVAT{} is not prohibitive for practical use (Section~\ref{sec:evaluation}). \end{enumerate}